codehakase/codehakase.com/content/blog/2017-05-09-Introducing-adonis-js.md

 - Mailing System
 - Data Validator

-Similar to **Laravel**, here are some features Adonis has which are similar to Laravel’s:
+Similar to **Laravel**, here are some features Adonis has which are similar to Laravel's:

 - Routing
 - Scaffolding